 Leo Caillard was born in Paris in 1985 and possesses a characteristic of the rarest of fine art photographers.
 His childhood fascination with Einstein’s relativity research, twinned with the more recent work of theoretical physicist, Brian Greene, permeates his approach and perspective.
 In the manner of a meticulous scientist, Caillard studies environments and imagines, “what if reality was not as we see it…?”

-Graduating in 2008 from France’s internationally reputed Gobelins School of Visual Communication, Caillard traveled to the US to spent a year in New York photographing and absorbing the “reality” of this great, modern metropolis.
+Graduating in 2008 from France’s internationally reputed Gobelins School of Visual Communication, Caillard traveled to the US to spend a year in New York photographing and absorbing the “reality” of this great, modern metropolis.

 With these new insights, he returned to Paris and began developing the series of works, “Art Games”, an observation of the role of art, its’ institutions & the manner of human interaction with creativity.
 Since its release & subsequent exhibition, this project has generated significant and wide ranging interest from both the art world & the media industry.